GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ### Avoid event duplication in functions

-* **Links** are not available in functions, because a function is autonomous and is in theory not even tied to a project.
+* **Links** are not available in functions, because a function is autonomous and is in theory not even tied to a project, but function can use other functions.

 ### Recursive functions